-We offer a monthly drop-in testing clinic for gay, bisexual and other men who have sex with men through our SX service.
+We offer a monthly drop-in testing clinic and community testing appointments for gay, bisexual and other men who have sex with men through our SX service.

-For more information about this testing clinic, check out or SX website here.
+For more information about the testing clinic, visit the SX website.

 We offer a range of tailored training and awareness sessions for community groups and professionals across Highland.

 All of our training is free and we are happy to deliver sessions in the community or at our office.

 Training and awareness session topics include:

 - This session provides an understanding of Blood Borne Viruses (HIV, hepatitis C and hepatitis B), pathways of transmission, and how the viruses can affect the people who live with them.

 - This session will explain what HIV is, and how it is transmitted, as well as exploring the impact of living with HIV and the stigma surrounding the virus.

 - This session will provide an awareness of, and respect for the needs of people with diverse sexual orientations and gender identities.

 Sexual Health Key Messages (2 hours)